fable-compiler/Fable/docs/source/docs/compiling.md

     }
 }
 ```

+> The scripts will run as if you typed the command on a terminal window from
+the directory where `fableconfig.json` is.
+Fable scripts are not as powerful
+as npm scripts in `package.json`: if you want to run a binary from a local
+npm package you must specify the full path (e.g. use `node node_modules/webpack/bin/webpack`
+instead of just `webpack`).
+But you can always call an npm script from `fableconfig.json`
+as in the sample above.

 * **targets**: You can group different options in targets.
 If you don't want,
   say, source maps when deploying for production, you can use a config file as